Scientific Name

 Light: This succulent needs bright light but does not like too much direct sun.
 A sunny windowsill where the plant receives 4 to 5 hours of direct sunlight during the early part of the day and partial shade during the afternoon is the perfect spot to grow your C. pachyphylla indoors.

 Soil: C. pachyphylla thrives best in porous soil mixes that allow water to drain away quickly.
-Use a commercial potting mix specially designed for growing succulents, or make your own.
+You can use a commercial potting mix specially designed for succulents or make your own.

 Watering: C. pachyphylla requires little or no water when it goes dormant, usually in summer.
 When it begins to grow again in fall, it is safe to water deeply, allowing the soil to dry before between waterings.
 If leaves start to wrinkle during the growing season, your plant needs water.

-Repotting: C. pachyphylla will stay happy in the same pot for several decades.
-The common reason for repotting is to give the plant a larger growing space.
-The best time to repot this plant is at the beginning of the active growth period, but the repotting can be done almost any time while the plant is actively growing.
+Repotting: C. pachyphylla will stay in the same pot for several decades.
+Repotting is commonly done to give the plant a larger growing space.
+The best time to repot this plant is at the beginning of its active growth period, but it can be done at almost any time while actively growing.

 Propagation: This species is easily propagated by stem cuttings and seeds.
-The best time to take cuttings is the end of summer.
-Sow the seeds in spring in a pot with a well-drained soil mix.
+The best time to take cuttings is at the end of summer.
+Sow the seeds in a pot with a well-drained soil mix in spring.

 Learn more at How to Grow and Care for Mesembs.